OFFICE INFORMATION - WHO WE ARE

 EOS provides service to students, faculty, staff and visitors of UTSA and as such, anyone who is made aware of a discrimination or sexual harassment complaint should refer the complaining party to the EOS office.
 Individuals who feel they have been discriminated against or harassed, and or are uncertain as to whether what they experienced is discrimination or harassment, and/or want information as to their options in dealing with harassment and discrimination should be referred to EOS.

 If you are a supervisor who is made aware of such a complaint, you must inform EOS of the complaint immediately.
 Supervisors should not make a determination on their own of what constitutes sexual harassment or discrimination.
-Complaints regarding students can be referred to Student Judicial Affairs or the EOS office.
+Complaints regarding students can be referred to Student Conduct and Community Standards or the EOS office.

 Retaliation is prohibited by law and university policy.
 Once a complaint has been filed with the EOS office, the complainant has engaged in a protective activity and they are protected against retaliation.
 Protection against retaliation is also extended to all individuals who participate in an EOS investigation.